finos/vuu/docs/ui/vuu_ui_features.md

 ## How does a Feature manage data communication with the Vuu Server ?

+Data from a remote Vuu server instance is managed using one or more client side DataSource instances.
+A single DataSource represents a subscription to a Vuu table.
+A Feature may need to create more than one dataSource.
+The basket trading feature is an example of a complex feature that creates five dataSources.
+The Filter Table feature creates a single dataSource.
+There is a pattern for dataSource management that all features should use and that can be seen in all the existing Features provided with the sample app.
+Once created, a dataSource should be saved using the session storage mechanism provided by Vuu.
+When loading, a Feature should first try to load dataSources from session state.
+If not found, they can be instantiated then saved into session state.
+THe reason for this is that there are some runtime scenarios that will result in a React component being unmounted, then remounted.
+When this happens, we want to try and avoid tearing down then recreating the server subscription(s).
+By storing the dataSource(s) in session state , they persist across React component remount events and can be reloaded back into the original owning component.
+In the future, as the Feature API is evolved, we will look at baking this behaviour into `feature datasources`.
+Note: if users do not do this and build Features that always create new dataSource instances whenever mounted, they will work as expected, if less efficient in terms of server resources.

 ## How does a Vuu app know which Feature(s) to load ?

+The sample app provided with Vuu does not load any features by default.
+It initially renders only the Shell.
+It does provide a mechanism to allow a user to add features to the app at runtime - from the palettes available in the Left Nav.
+The `Vuu Features` palette offers the Basket Trading and Instrument Tiles features.
+The `Vuu Tables` palette hosts the Filter Table feature, which can be dragged onto the main content area of the app, using any one of the listed Vuu tables.
+In a real world application, the app would just as likely be built with one or more features built-in and preloaded by default.

 ## Getting started - how do I create a Feature ?

+TBC

 ## Does the Vuu Showcase support Features ?